prnvptl/AsteroidRadar/README.md

 - Be able to cache the asteroids data by using a worker, so it downloads and saves week asteroids in background when device is charging and wifi is enabled.
 - App works in multiple screen sizes and orientations, also it provides talk back and push button navigation.

+## Technical Details

+- MVVM (repository pattern) + ViewModel + Data Binding+ LiveData
+- Room Database
+- RecyclerView
+- Retrofit
+- Kotlin Coroutines
+- WorkManager
+- Single activity
+- Localized for multiple languages
+- Navigation component

 ## Built With

-To build this project you are going to use the NASA NeoWS (Near Earth Object Web Service) API, which you can find here. https://api.nasa.gov/
+Uses the NASA NeoWS (Near Earth Object Web Service) API, which you can find here. https://api.nasa.gov/

 ### Screenshots